mym1359/darj/README.md

 • Management
 Including viewing reports specific to branch and headquarters management, adding and deleting users, adding and viewing Suggestions and criticisms
+📧 Contact
+For inquiries, email me at: mym1359@gmail.com